 - 23. Dr. Sachin Shah from USGS presented on the USGS's public and open source data platform which uses primary, secondary, and remote sensing data to develop understanding of groundwater hydraulic, as well as the world's largest dataset and analysis on agricultural cropland.
 This platform can be used for either learning and actual planning i.e. identification of borehole drilling, crop type scenario assessment, etc. The platform is available publicly on website and mobile application. - 24.
-Dr. Eunjeung Shim from KIHS highlighted that all hydrological data in Korea is collected by private companies.
+Dr. Eunjeung Shim from KIHS highlighted that KIHS is a public institute supported by the South Korea Government, responsible for hydrological data collection and analysis for planning.
 KIHS has developed advanced techniques of streamflow management.
-The institute uses pro-tracker, microwave water tracker, and ADCP technology (measures water currents with sound) to monitor and develop standardized its hydrological dataset.
+The institute uses FlowTracker, microwave water surface current meter, and Acoustic Doppler Profiler (ADCP) technology to monitor and develop standardized its hydrological dataset.
 KIHS also provides training in hydrological survey and there have been more than 1,000 people trained since 2009. - 25.
 Dr. Ashutoshe Limaye from SERVIR-Mekong spoke on their project which provides satellite-based data to users for planning and decision making.
 SERVIR-Mekong is a demand driven initiative that helps users to assess their needs and select suitable tools for their use.
 There are a number of tools which they have provided to regional and national users such as reservoir mapping, stream flow and surface water mapping, dam inundation mapping, climate service tool and global rainfall dataset, to name but a few.